 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Denmark-Olar School District No. Two of Bamberg County, South Carolina's basic financial statements.
 The combining and individual nonmajor fund financial statements are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The accompanying schedule of expenditures of federal awards is presented for purposes of additional analysis as required by U. S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations and is also not a required part of the basic financial statements.
+The accompanying schedule of expenditures of federal awards is presented for purposes of additional analysis as required by and the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and is also not a required part of the basic financial statements.